All About Vitamin D

 * March: end of winter (spring)

-What physicians normally suggest (although one should confirm with a physician before starting any of these regimens):
+What physicians normally suggest (although one should confirm with a doctor before starting any of these regimens):

 • A 1,000 IU daily dose will increase levels in blood by 10 ng/ml in 3-4 months